List of Belavia destinations

 Belavia is the Belarus flag carrier airline which flies to four domestic destinations and a number of international airports.
-Following the Ryanair Flight 4978 incident on 23 May 2021, the airline was banned from overflight and landings in all European Union member states as well as the United Kingdom, Switzerland and Ukraine.

-2020 coronavirus outbreak
+2020 novel coronavirus outbreak

 On 12 March 2020, Belavia suspended until 15 April its Minsk-Rome service due to the coronavirus pandemic.

-On 14 March it was announced that connections to Ukraine (Kyiv, Lviv, Odessa, Kharkiv) were to be shut down from 17 March to 31 March, to Larnaca Cyprus from 15 to 30 March 2020, and to Warsaw from 15 to 27 March 2020.
+On 14 March it was announced that connections to Ukraine (Kyiv, Lviv, Odesa, Kharkiv) were to be shut down from 17 March to 31 March, to Larnaca Cyprus from 15 to 30 March 2020, and to Warsaw from 15 to 27 March 2020.
 On 18 March, flights were cancelled to Kazan, Krasnodar, Moscow–Zhukovsky, Nizhny Novgorod, Rostov-on-Don, Sochi, Voronezh.
+More flight cancellations continued in the following weeks as the pandemic spread around the world and in Belarus.

+Many of the flights were restarted in the following months as the global situation began to show signs of improvement.

+2021 Ryanair flight incident

+Following the Ryanair Flight 4978 incident on 23 May 2021, the airline was banned from overflight and landings in all European Union member states as well as the United Kingdom, Switzerland and Ukraine.

 Destinations

 The list includes the city, country, and the airport's name, with the airline's hub marked.